-Safety TipsThe lighting of fireworks during the independence day and pioneer day holidays this time of year have become a tradition with many families.
-If families act responsibly with legal fireworks activities they should have an enjoyable holiday.
+Safety TipsThe lighting of fireworks on holidays have become a tradition with many families.
+If families act responsibly with legal fireworks activities, they should have an enjoyable holiday.
 The vast majority of legal displays occur without incident.
 The majority of fire incidents that occur are a result of illegal or improper fireworks discharges.
 Be smart, safe, and responsible.

 Use only fireworks purchased in the State of Utah from licensed dealers or retailers.
-If you purchased the fireworks out of state, they are more than likely not legal in this state, you will be cited if found to be in possession of illegal fireworks, and will be responsible to pay for any damages and extinguishment costs as a result of any fires that you cause.
+If you purchased the fireworks out of state, they are more than likely not legal in this state.
+You will be cited if found to be in possession of illegal fireworks, and will be responsible to pay for any damages and extinguishing costs as a result of any fires that you cause.

 Use only with responsible adult supervision at all times.

 Never allow young children to handle fireworks.